lisa-ufersa/django-quickproject/README.md

 Some key features of Django Rest Framework include:

-    Serializers: DRF provides serializers to convert complex data, such as Django models, querysets, or Python objects, into JSON or XML for API responses.
+- **Serializers**: DRF provides serializers to convert complex data, such as Django models, querysets, or Python objects, into JSON or XML for API responses.
 They also handle deserialization, allowing data to be converted back to native Python data types for processing.

-    Viewsets and Views: DRF offers powerful view classes, such as Viewsets and Views, which handle the logic for processing HTTP methods like GET, POST, PUT, PATCH, and DELETE for different API endpoints.
+- **Viewsets and Views**: DRF offers powerful view classes, such as Viewsets and Views, which handle the logic for processing HTTP methods like GET, POST, PUT, PATCH, and DELETE for different API endpoints.

-    Authentication and Permissions: DRF includes various authentication methods like Token Authentication, Basic Authentication, and JSON Web Tokens (JWT) to secure APIs.
+- **Authentication and Permissions**: DRF includes various authentication methods like Token Authentication, Basic Authentication, and JSON Web Tokens (JWT) to secure APIs.
 It also supports fine-grained permissions to control access to resources.

-    Pagination: DRF allows easy configuration of pagination for API responses, enabling the handling of large datasets efficiently.
+- **Pagination**: DRF allows easy configuration of pagination for API responses, enabling the handling of large datasets efficiently.

-    Filtering, Searching, and Ordering: DRF provides filter backends to facilitate data filtering, searching, and ordering of API results, enhancing the API's usability.
+- **Filtering, Searching, and Ordering**: DRF provides filter backends to facilitate data filtering, searching, and ordering of API results, enhancing the API's usability.

 Overall, Django Rest Framework is widely adopted in the Python and Django community due to its ease of use, extensive documentation, and versatility in building high-quality and scalable Web APIs.
 It provides a solid foundation for developers to create RESTful APIs with minimal boilerplate code, allowing them to focus on delivering functional and feature-rich applications.